Search

 ‘The eyes of Hong Kong alight on the world’

 Mak and Hui first met last year, and quickly discovered a common interest in history.
-The latter had come across Lam’s diaries while studying for a master’s degree some years ago, and mentioned this to his new friend.
+The latter had looked into Lam’s diaries while studying for a master’s degree some years ago, and mentioned this to his new friend.
 “John said to me, ‘This story shouldn’t be kept in the ivory towers of academia – how about you take it out into the world?’”
 With the 80th anniversary of the Normandy landings approaching, Hui thought about writing an essay to catalogue his findings.
 But his new friend had other ideas: “A couple of weeks later, he came back to me and said, ‘Actually, an essay can’t reach a lot of people – why don’t we try something else, like an exhibition?’
 And that was how we started thinking about taking this on the road.”

 With that thought in mind, the duo threw themselves into collecting more raw material on the landings.
-They travelled everywhere to gather exhibits: Taiwan, where they met with their contact very early in the morning; the United Kingdom, where they met with many former officials of the Royal Navy.
-They even spent a day helping a team in France assemble their memorials to British soldiers on the shores of Normandy.
+They travelled everywhere to gather exhibits: Taiwan, where they met with their contact very early in the morning; the United Kingdom, where they met with many former officers of the Royal Navy.
+They even spent a day helping a team in France assemble their memorials for British soldiers on the shores of Normandy.
 Back in Hong Kong, they also had to pick their way through a tangled web of negotiations: originally planning for a roving exhibition, they decided to first focus on an exhibition at CUHK.

 Angus Hui (left) and John Mak discuss the long and winding road to this exhibition